-Gap Years in the UK
+A Gap Year in the UK

-To go further back in time, there’s only one place to go, and that’s to see that Unesco World Heritage site of Stone Henge, in Wiltshire.
+You also shouldn't miss the Unesco World Heritage site of Stone Henge, in Wiltshire.
 Believed to have been built from 2000 BC to 3000 BC, this circle of standing stones has become an archaeological wonder and is definitely worth a visit if you’re into your history.